wavesplatform/waves-documentation/en/blockchain/block/block-generation/generation-signature.md

 # Generation signature

-A **generation signature** is a variable in the average block generation time [formula](/blockchain/waves-protocol/fair-pos.md).
+**Generation signature** is the variable in the average block generation time [formula](/blockchain/waves-protocol/fair-pos.md).
 It is used to check whether the current validator is eligible to generate the next block.

 The Hashing of the generation signature is done during the [mining](/blockchain/mining.md) process by the following steps:

-1. If the [blockchain height](/blockchain/blockchain/blockchain-height.md) is equal to 100 or more then return the [block](/blockchain/block.md) at the `current blockchain height - 1`, otherwise return the previous block.
+1. If the [blockchain height](/blockchain/blockchain/blockchain-height.md) is more than or equal to 100, then the [block](/blockchain/block.md) at `current blockchain height - 1` will be returned, otherwise the previous block will be returned.
 2. The miner hashes the following bytes of the chosen block using [Blake2b256](https://en.wikipedia.org/wiki/BLAKE_(hash_function) hash:

 | # | Field name  | Field type  | Field size in bytes  | Field description |